Ted Hughes: Career

 The couple returned to England in 1959, staying for a short while back in Heptonstall and then finding a small flat in Primrose Hill, London.
 They were both writing: Hughes was working on programmes for the BBC as well as producing essays, articles, reviews, and talks.
 During this time, he wrote the poems that would later be published in Recklings (1966) and Wodwo (1967).

 In March 1960, his book Lupercal was published, and it won the Hawthornden Prize.
 He found he was being labelled as the poet of the wild, writing only about animals.
 Hughes began to seriously explore myth and esoteric practices including shamanism, alchemy and Buddhism, with The Tibetan Book of the Dead being a particular focus in the early 1960s.
 He believed that imagination could heal dualistic splits in the human psyche, and poetry was the language of that work.

 Hughes and Plath had two children, Frieda Hughes (b.
 1960) and Nicholas Hughes (1962–2009).
 In 1961, they bought the house Court Green, in North Tawton, Devon.

 In the summer of 1962, Hughes began an affair with Assia Wevill, who had been subletting the Primrose Hill flat with her husband.
 Under the cloud of his affair, Hughes and Plath separated in the autumn of 1962.
 Plath moved back to London and set up life in a new flat with the children.

-Letters written by Plath between 18 February 1960 and 4 February 1963, unseen until 2017, accuse Hughes of physically abusing her, including an incident two days before she miscarried their second child in 1961.